 During the PME’s No Small Matter molecular engineering fair, middle school students and their teachers learn how this emerging STEM field impacts their lives through a variety of hands-on activities and presentations led by graduate student researchers.
 Teachers who bring students to the fair participate in professional development workshops beforehand to examine how key middle school concepts connect to molecular engineering research and explore lessons to use in their classrooms.
 Please contact us if you are a teacher or administrator at a school interested in this program.

 After School Matters STEM Lab Internship

 STEM Lab Interns who participate in the PME’s After School Matters Program conduct STEM research at the college level as members of research teams.
 Designed for high school students, these summer internships offer insights into how science and engineering professionals work in an innovative, collaborative environment.
 Student interns also gain valuable experience for competitive college applications.
-Recent program participants in are enrolled in chemical engineering, biomedical engineering, computer science, theoretical physics, and mathematics programs at Johns Hopkins, Purdue, UIUC, Loyola, and the University of Missouri.
+Recent program participants in are enrolled in chemical engineering, biomedical engineering, computer science, theoretical physics, and mathematics programs at Columbia University, Johns Hopkins, Purdue, UIUC, Loyola, and the University of Missouri.
 Applications are available beginning in March.